heedy/pipescript/resources/docs/transforms/where.md

-The filter transform is used for filtering data.
+The where transform is used for filtering data.

 Suppose the data portion of your dataset is as follows: